lividavi19/php-file-uploader/README.md

 #### $file
 This should be the first argument, it is the file you are trying to upload.
 This argument is mandatory.
 > [!IMPORTANT]
-> This argument mut be a file, otherwise the function returns an empty string `""` :point_down:
+> This argument mut be a file, otherwise the function returns an empty string `""` as shown in the next two code snippets :point_down:
 ```
 // Calling upload() with no $file argument
 upload ();